IBM/platinum-demos/docs/tech-sales-enablement-learning-to-install-concert-workflows-addon/demo-instructions.md

 ### Introduction

-In this demo, we’ll learn how to install the Concert Workflows add-on within an IBM Concert 1.0.4.1 Techzone VM.
+In this demo, we’ll learn how to install the Concert Workflows add-on within an IBM Concert 1.0.4.1 TechZone VM.

 Concert Workflows is available as an add-on service for on-premises deployments of Concert to an OCP cluster or virtual machine (VM).
 The add-on embeds workflow definition and automation capabilities so you can define, manage and automate workflows within the Concert UI.